stepin104826/AdventureWorks-Sales-Datawarehouse-Project/README.md

 ## Setup and Installation

 1. **Install SQL Server and SSMS**: Ensure you have SQL Server and SQL Server Management Studio installed on your machine.
 2. **Install SSIS and SSAS**: Add SQL Server Integration Services and SQL Server Analysis Services to your SQL Server installation.
+Create and deploy SSAS tabular model to the SSAS server.
 3. **Power BI Desktop**: Download and install Power BI Desktop from the official Microsoft website.
 4. **Clone the Repository**: Clone this GitHub repository to your local machine using:
     ```bash